robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 <img src="https://github.com/robmarkcole/kaggle-ships-in-Google-Earth-yolov5/blob/main/images/dataset_healthcheck.png" width="900">
 </p>

 Using [lightly.ai](https://www.lightly.ai/) we can visualise the data in feature space, here with embeddings generated using the default resnet18-simclr backbone.
 A cluster plot of the embeddings shows several discrete clusters, with a cluseter of boats by the shore highlighted.
+There is also a medium sized cluster to the left of the plot which are container ships, whilst the largest cluser (right) are mainly smaller ships.
+This inspection reveals some class imbalances in the data, i.e. imbalance across size of boats, and whether at port or at sea.

 <p align="center">
 <img src="https://github.com/robmarkcole/kaggle-ships-in-Google-Earth-yolov5/blob/main/images/lightly.png" width="900">